xlang-ai/Spider2-V/evaluation_examples/examples/metabase/e54204bc-3c2f-40bf-8576-157684e9ce1d/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Guide to line charts

 Documentation Content:
-Trend lines and goal lines

-You can add a trend linefrom the display settings of a time series chart.
-You’ll see the toggle if you’ve chosen exactly one time field from **Summarize**> **Group by**.
-In the example below, we’ve chosen the grouping field “Created At: Month”:

-!You can also add a goal line to plot a horizontal line at your goal value.
-Goal lines are especially useful when paired with alerts.
-For example, if you’re monitoring sales, and you only want to get notified if a metric dips below a certain threshold, you can add a goal line to specify that threshold and get an email or have a Slack message sent when the line goes under it.

-Documentation Source:
-www.metabase.com/learn/visualization/line-charts.md

-Documentation Title:
-Guide to line charts

-Documentation Content:
 To make the chart more legible, we can summarize the data, so each point on the line chart is an aggregate of rows—“buckets” of records.
 (It’s much more common to plot unaggregated rows in visualizations like pin maps, or a scatterplot, e.g., to show each product plotted by price and rating.)

 As an example of an aggregated metric, let’s plot the sum of order totals for each month.
 Click on the green **Summarize button**to pull up the **Summarize sidebar**.
 Metabase defaults to counting the records, but we’re not interested in the number of orders, so we’ll click on `Count`and change it to `Sum of`and select the `Total`column from `Order`.